ysthakur/CMSC417-Notes/content/Internet.md

 - _An_ internet is a network of networks
 - _The_ Internet is the one that spans the world
-- The Internet is a [distributed network](Distributed%20Network.md)
+- The Internet is a distributed network - don't need to get permission from a controller to become part of a network

 - What is the internet?
 A service view:
       -  It's an infrastructure that provides services to applications: web, VoIP, email, social nets, etc.